Employer of Record

 Social Security in Angola

-In Angola, social security contributions play a crucial role in providing protection for individuals in various aspects, including family, pension, and unemployment.
+In Angola, social security contributions play a crucial role in providing protection for individuals in areas such as family benefits, maternity, old age, disability, and survivor-related protection under the mandatory social protection regime.
 Here’s an overview of social security in Angola:

 Social Security Contributions: